jamwt/Gloss/README.markdown

 Gloss walks a Python project tree, scanning every .py file for instances of `_("String here")`.
-It builds a set of all strings inside this function call and writes them out to a series of YAML files, one for each locale.
+It builds a set of all strings inside this function call and writes them out to a series of text files, one for each locale.

 At runtime, the `_` function is imported from gloss, and the translations can be used from the currently loaded catalog.